BasilAboSaleem/education-platform-nodejs/README.md

 ## 📌 Project Status

-✅ About 80% of the core features are complete
+✅ About 85% of the core features are complete
 🔧 **Recent Updates**:
   - Fixed issues with course enrollment and payment processing
   - Improved user flow for student course enrollment (both free and paid courses)
   - Enhanced the admin dashboard for better management of courses and users
   - Fixed bugs related to course payment redirection
-  - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments.
+  - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments
-  - **New Page**: Added an "Enrollment Details" page to manage student enrollment information for teachers.
+  - **New Page**: Added an "Enrollment Details" page to manage student enrollment information for teachers
+  - **New Section**: Implemented the complete **Payment Report** section in the admin dashboard, with all subpages and detailed tabs

 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements